Fernandez-Trincado/PERIOD04-DeltaScuti/README.md

 An integrated version of Period04 and Python is described in this repository.

-Last version of Period04 is provided by:
+Last version of Period04 is provided by: Patrick Lenz